psi46/MoReWeb/README.md

 see the full changelog at:
 http://cmspixel.phys.ethz.ch/MoRe-Web/MoReWeb.html

+##### version 1.1.0

+L1 HR tests: supports analysis of workaround tests of: XPixelAlive, HRScurves, CaldelScan new test: OnShellQuickTest for modules mounted on half shell, including table of modules on detector add scripts/decode.py to decode the raw events printed out py pXar logfiles add scripts/merge_rootfiles.py to combine several pXar rootfiles into one single file

 ##### version 1.0.4

 fix for filling DAC parameters created with recent pxar version into global DB